By Lyndsey Hafer-Williams

 Then Molly asked the unthinkable…

 I had let bad habits, vegan junk food, and plenty of wine back into my life, and the resulting weight gain, decreased energy, and a battle with depression in February shouldn’t have been a surprise.
-Molly had been letting me test the new Lighten Up program since January, and I was seeing great results.
+Molly had been letting me test a program she was working on and I was seeing great results.
 However, my progress slowed down and I hit the dreaded plateau.
-So Molly gave me some instructions, and as we were tweaking things a bit, she asked if I would like to do an experiment?
+So Molly gave me some instructions, and as we were tweaking things a bit, she asked if I would like to do an experiment.

 SHE ASKED ME IF I WOULD GIVE UP COFFEE FOR THREE WEEKS!